jiklein/TrashRush/README.md

 VERSION or DATE: Fall 2018

-HOW TO START THIS PROJECT: java -cp ./Acme.jar:./objectdraw.jar:.
+HOW TO START THIS PROJECT:
+  javac -cp ./Acme.jar:./objectdraw.jar:. \*.java java -cp ./Acme.jar:./objectdraw.jar:.
 TrashGame

 AUTHORS: Jeromey Klein; I had some help from the Acme and objectdraw libraries